Oral Fixation, Vol. 2

 Oral Fixation, Vol. 2 (Spanish: Fijación Oral, Vol. 2, /es/) is the seventh studio album and second English-language album by Colombian singer-songwriter Shakira, released on 27 November 2005, by Epic Records.
 After attaining international success with her fifth studio effort, Laundry Service (2001), Shakira decided to create a two-part follow-up record.
 She released the project as the follow-up to her sixth studio effort, Fijación Oral, Vol. 1, with which she had attained international success five months prior.
 As the record producer, Shakira enlisted assistant producers including previous collaborators Gustavo Cerati, Lester Mendez, Luis Fernando Ochoa and Rick Rubin to work alongside newer partners Jerry Duplessis, Wyclef Jean, Tim Mitchell and The Matrix.

 Musically the album follows in the vein of her earlier works: heavily influenced by Latin pop styles, it additionally incorporates elements of dance-pop and pop rock.
 Upon its release, Oral Fixation, Vol. 2 received generally favorable reviews from music critics, who complimented it as her strongest project to date.
 The album debuted at number five on the US Billboard 200 with first-week sales of 128,000 copies.
 The album was later certified platinum by the Recording Industry Association of America (RIAA) and has sold over 1.7 million units in the country.
 It additionally topped charts in Denmark and Mexico.

 Three singles were released from the album.
 Its lead single, "Don't Bother", reached number 42 on the US Billboard Hot 100.
-Due to its underperformance, the album was reissued in 2006 with a revised tracklist and two added tracks: "Hips Don't Lie" and an alternate version of "La Tortura".
+Due to its underperformance, the album was reissued on 28 March 2006 with a revised tracklist and two added tracks: "Hips Don't Lie" and an alternate version of "La Tortura".
 "Hips Don't Lie" was released as the lead single of the reissue and second single overall.
 It peaked at number one in seventeen countries including the US, becoming her first single to do so.
 The third and final single, "Illegal", peaked at number one on the Billboard Hot Dance Club Songs component chart.
 In December 2006, the album was included in a box set along with Fijación Oral, Vol. 1, titled Oral Fixation, Vol. 1 & 2.
 Both projects were promoted through the Oral Fixation Tour, which visited 39 countries throughout 2006 and 2007.